hialo/python_ftpscript/README.md

-# python_ftpscript
+Script for automatic access and file downloads in a FTP server.

-Script for automatic access and download of files in a FTP server.
+Usage: script.py -u USER -p PASSWORD